52North/OpenSensorSearch/CONTRIBUTE.md

 People who just "use" OSS might need help in using the variety of features.
 Help is very welcome by exending the user documentation wiki page and also as feedback on the design and structure of the website.

-* User documentation: <to be added...>
+* User documentation: [to be added...]

 # Community

-You can help us making OSS more useful for you by adding a [user story](http://en.wikipedia.org/wiki/User_story) in the form *As a <role>, I want <goal/desire> so that <benefit>* as an issue here: <https://github.com/52North/OpenSensorSearch/issues>
+You can help us making OSS more useful for you by writing your requirements as a [user story](http://en.wikipedia.org/wiki/User_story) in the form *"As a <role>, I want <goal/desire> so that <benefit>"* and add it as an issue tagged ["user story"](https://github.com/52North/OpenSensorSearch/issues?labels=user+story) here: <https://github.com/52North/OpenSensorSearch/issues>

 Tell us about how you use OSS on the community mailing list: <http://sensorweb.forum.52north.org/>

+# My question is not answered

-* If you have further questions, contact:
+If you have further questions, contact Daniel: [@nuest](https://github.com/nuest), d.nuest@52north.org